benliepert/personal-website/content/blog/ptrace.md

     done
 ```

 `top` can then be used to identify the `PID` of the process to be traced.
+Look for the line with a `COMMAND` name that matches the name of your terminal process.
 In my case I had to look for `gnome-terminal-` in the `COMMAND` column.

 I also executed the binary directly this time, since I had to use `sudo` to get permissions to trace a running process: